Babatunde Kolawole

 Babatunde Gabriel Kolawole ((born, 8th April 1975) is a Nigerian politician who served as Special Adviser on Rural and Community Development to Rotimi Akeredolu, a former Governor of Ondo State.
 Babatunde Kolawole was elected to the House of Representatives for Akoko South East/Akoko South West federal constituency in 2015.
 He is a member of the All Progressives Congress (APC).
+And he serves as the chairman of the ruling All Progressives Congress (APC) in Ondo state.

 Early life and education

-Babatunde Kolawole started his elementary school at Army Children School, Bida, Niger State between 1982 and 1987.
+Babatunde Kolawole was born on 8 April 1975 in Ifira-Akoko, Ondo State, Nigeria.
+He started his elementary school at Army Children School, Bida, Niger State between 1982 and 1987.
 And attended a Community Grammar School, Ifira Akoko, for his secondary education in 1988.
 He earned a bachelor's degree in Economics from the University of Ado Ekiti.

 Political life

 In 2015, general election, Kolawole contested under the umbrella of All Progressive Congress (APC) and won the 2015 House of Representatives seat for Akoko South East/ Akoko South West federal constituency to represent the district at the Federal House of Representatives.
 He defeated his closest rival Debo Ologunagba of the Peoples Democratic Party(PDP) in the keenly contested elections.

 In October 2020, he was listed in the Nation newspaper as one of the forces that took part in former Governor of Ondo State, late Rotimi Akeredolu’s re-election.
 During a cabinet reshuffle he was appointed by late, Rotimi Akeredolu; an ex-governor of Ondo State, as Special Adviser on Rural and Community Development and reappointed to the same position on 17 March 2021.

 Babatunde Kolawole is currently among the contenders jostling for APC chairmanship in Ondo State.